ngzhenghui94/eventPhotos/README.md

 pnpm db:seed
 ```

-This will create the following user and team:

-- User: `test@test.com`
-- Password: `admin123`

-You can also create new users through the `/sign-up` route.
+This will create a placeholder user record for demo purposes.
+Sign in via Google to create your own account.

 Finally, run the Next.js development server: